-- Complete an annual review of the Financial Scheme of Delegation and any changes made to The Academy Trust Handbook, and make recommendations for any changes to the Trust Board. - Oversee the management of risk within the Trust and review the Trust's risk management strategy on an annual basis - Review the Trust's Risk Register at each meeting and reporting its findings to the - Approve and review the financial and risk related policies delegated to it by the Trust Board.
+- Complete an annual review of the Financial Scheme of Delegation and any changes made to The Academy Trust Handbook, and make recommendations for any changes to the Trust Board. - Oversee the management of risk within the Trust and review the Trust's risk management strategy every 2 years - Review the Trust's Risk Register at least once each term and report its findings to the Board. - Approve and review the financial and risk related policies delegated to it by the Trust Board. - Review the Trust's investments and Investment Policy regularly.